Perspective11/Noon/README.md

 A complete open source library of educational videos and tutorials in Arabic.

-#### Here is a detailed description of the project files, packages and structure in this repositary.
+#### Here is a detailed description of the project files, packages and structure in this repository.

 >Note that some of these packages and plugins are optional, you don't have to implement all of them.
 Just do what you can according to your needs.